-- Grasp and hold a pair of dumbbells so palms are facing out, and rest one of the dumbbell heads on top of each of your shoulder.
+- Grasp and hold a pair of dumbbells so palms are facing out, and rest one of the dumbbell heads on top of each of your shoulders.

 - Brace your abs, and lower your body towards the floor by pushing your hips back and bending your knees.

 - Pause, then slowly push yourself back to the standing position.
-Continue for the complete prescribe number of repetitions.
+Continue for the complete prescribed number of repetitions.

 - Keep your chest up and out

 - The top of your thighs should be parallel to the floor or lower depends on your flexibility.